+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 Hello, CMCSS families!
 Please see below for a few updates and reminders.
 Calendar Reminders Wednesday, March 1 – FAFSA Application Deadline for TNPromise Eligibility (Seniors) March 6-10 – Spring Break | No School Sunday, March 12 – Daylight Saving Time Begins Tuesday, April 4 (5-7 p.m.) – Kindergarten Kick-Off for 2023-2024 School Year Friday, April 7 – Holiday | No School Monday, April 17 – State Standardized Assessments Begin Wednesday, May 24 – Last Half Day of School Assessments/Testing – TCAP Individual schools will be communicating more information to families about state standardized assessments (Tennessee Comprehensive Assessment Program or TCAP) in the coming weeks.
 The tests will be administered to all students in grades 3-8 and high school students enrolled in a course with an End-of-Course (EOC) exam, beginning the week of April 17.
 Please click here for an overview of state testing.
 If you have questions about accommodations or special education assessments, please contact your child’s school.
 According to the Tennessee Department of Education, state and federal law requires student participation in state assessments.
 School districts are not authorized to adopt policies allowing families to opt students out from testing.
 Additionally, state standardized assessments are calculated as a percentage of a student’s final grade.
 Click here for more information on the grading system.
 Educators provide instruction throughout the year on state standards that are assessed during TCAP.
 CMCSS understands that many students experience anxiety during testing, and many adults might even remember how they felt when taking standardized tests at school.
 Please see below for two significant ways you can help your child: Show what you know!
 Encourage your child to […]

 The following students were presented with a Point of Pride by the CMCSS School Board.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 The CMCSS Operations Department is closely monitoring the weather forecast for this evening and tomorrow.
 At this time, Montgomery County is not under any weather advisories or severe thunderstorm/tornado watches.
 According to the National Weather Service, our community has a slight risk tonight and an enhanced risk tomorrow for severe weather, but they are not indicating a moderate or high risk.
 There is no recommendation at this time to cancel, delay, or dismiss early based on the forecast.
 If the conditions and recommendations change, the Communications Department will immediately communicate this information to families.
 As always, please have a plan in place just in case.
 Please know all CMCSS schools have severe weather plans, designated safe areas, and required drills throughout the school year.
 Additionally, the CMCSS Transportation Department has protocols for severe weather, including rerouting buses to the nearest school in the event of a tornado warning during a route.
 In 2019, CMCSS was named a StormReady district by the National Weather Service.
 To receive this distinction, CMCSS: Established a 24-hour warning point and emergency operations center Established more than one way to receive severe weather warnings and forecasts and to alert the public Created a system that monitors weather conditions locally Developed a formal hazardous weather plan, which includes training severe weather spotters and holding emergency exercises

 Izatt will be replacing Jeanine Johnson, who will be retiring at the end of the school year after 23 years of service in CMCSS.